Ivann-Machadoo/Gradatim---SDGs-in-the-Classroom/ReadMe.md

 CONTENTS OF THE WEB APP:

-1- User Registration: Schools will register on the platform, creating a secure environment for teachers and students.
-Each user will have a personalized dashboard to track their progress and access relevant resources.
+1- User Registration: Schools, teachers, and students will register on the platform to create a safe learning environment.
+Each user will have a personalized dashboard that tracks their progress, project uploads, points earned, and unlocked features (such as the What If? stories).
+Teachers will have management capabilities to monitor student progress.

 *IMAGE*